Faculty

 Matthew B. Rivara, MD, FASN

-Assistant Professor of Medicine University of Washington - Seattle, WA
+Associate Professor of Medicine University of Washington - Seattle, WA

+Matthew B. Rivara, MD, FASN is Associate Professor of Medicine at the University of Washington, and the Chief Medical Officer for Northwest Kidney Centers in Seattle, WA.
+He earned his medical degree from Harvard Medical School, completed an internship and residency in Internal Medicine at Massachusetts General Hospital, and a fellowship in Nephrology at the University of Washington.
 Dr. Rivara’s clinical and professional interests are in the care of patients undergoing dialysis with a specific focus on home dialysis therapies.
 His research interests include patient-reported outcomes and health-related quality of life in patients with end-stage renal disease, and the growing utilization of home dialysis therapies in the United States.
 He has served on the Steering Committees for multiple workgroups of the Kidney Health Initiative and the Kidney Disease Outcomes Quality Initiative (KDOQI).
 He serves on the Council for the North American Chapter (NAC) of the International Society of Peritoneal Dialysis (ISPD), where he is also the co-chair of the ISPD NAC Education Committee.
+He is also a member of the ISPD Standards and Guideline Committee.
 He is the author of over 50 peer-reviewed articles and book chapters on a variety of topics in ESRD and home dialysis.

 Speaker 1